ccccccccccaa/RAG-implementation-project/README.md

 # RAG-implementation-project
 Disclaimer: This project is a student work and not an official product of RMIT University.
 The content genrated by the AI chatbot is for educational and illustrative purposes only and may not be accurate or up-to-date.
 Please do not use this chatbot for official guidance on RMIT policies.

-RMIT Policy Assistant Chatbot 🏛️
+RMIT Policy Assistant Chatbot 🏛️ \n
 This project is an AI-powered chatbot designed to help students and staff at RMIT University easily find, understand, and comprehend official university policies.
 It uses a local Retrieval Augmented Generation (RAG) pipeline to provide accurate, context-aware answers based on a knowledge base created from crawled RMIT policy documents.

 Key Features